WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 ## Using hardware wallet step-by-step

 1. Start your Wasabi Wallet and connect your hardware wallet with USB.
-Alternatively you can import a Coldcard skeleton file via SD card.
+Alternatively, you can import a Coldcard skeleton file via SD card.
 2. The `Hardware Wallet` tab will open, and show all connected hardware wallets.
 3. Click `Load Wallet`, then you can [receive](/using-wasabi/Receive.md) bitcoin to addresses controlled by the hardware wallet.
 4. You can [spend](/using-wasabi/Send.md) these coins in the `Send` tab, though the hardware wallet must be connected via USB to confirm before signing the transaction.
-Alternatively you can [build a PSBT](using-wasabi/ColdWasabi.md#connecting-coldcard-via-sd-card), export this via SD card to your Coldcard wallet for signing, then import the final transaction to Wasabi for broadcasting.
+Alternatively, you can [build a PSBT](using-wasabi/ColdWasabi.md#connecting-coldcard-via-sd-card), export this via SD card to your Coldcard wallet for signing, then import the final transaction to Wasabi for broadcasting.

 :::warning No CoinJoin
-Unfortunately, as of now you cannot [CoinJoin](/using-wasabi/CoinJoin.md) with the private keys on your hardware wallet.
+Unfortunately, as of now you cannot [CoinJoin](/using-wasabi/CoinJoin.md) with just the private keys on your hardware wallet.
-The keys need to be hot in Wasabi Wallet on the internet connected computer.
+The keys need to on the internet connected computer to be available to Wasabi Wallet.
 :::

 ## What is Cold Storage

 Cold storage refers to keeping a reserve of bitcoin protected by private keys which are generated and stored completely offline.
-This is an often used security precaution, especially dealing with large amounts of bitcoin.
+This is an often-used security precaution, especially dealing with large amounts of bitcoin.
 Because the private keys are not on a computer which is connected to the internet, many remote attack vectors are nullified.

 Methods of cold storage include keeping private keys: